top of page

 About Us

-Global Urban Development (GUD) is a worldwide non-profit organization founded in 2001, consisting of a rapidly growing network of more than 700 dynamic and well-known urban leaders and experts in 60 countries.
-GUD has offices in Barcelona, Beijing, Berkeley, Curitiba, Dover, Dubai, Hong Kong, London, Panama City, Porto Alegre, Poznan, Prague, Sao Paulo, Singapore, Sydney, Toronto, and Washington, DC.
+Global Urban Development (GUD) is a worldwide non-profit organization founded in 2001, consisting of a rapidly growing network of more than 800 dynamic and well-known urban leaders and experts in 62 countries.
+GUD has offices in Barcelona, Beijing, Berkeley, Cape Town, Curitiba, Dubai, Hong Kong, London, Panama City, Porto Alegre, Poznan, Prague, Sao Paulo, Singapore, Sydney, Toronto, and Washington, DC.
 We conduct education, research, and action to promote policy ideas that help generate more prosperous, sustainable, and inclusive urban development throughout the world.

 GUD’s goals are for all people everywhere to live and thrive in peace with each other, and for all people everywhere to live and thrive in peace with nature.
 To further these goals, we engage in projects in partnership with a wide variety of international, national, city, and community organizations.
 GUD operates under the major themes of Sustainability,